leerobertdyer/nvelope/README.md

 # TODO

+* Now that we are Manually setting payment/envelopes, the bills are not auto deducted....
+* Start Date is a Timestamp but it's used for interval calculations and leads to incorrect ui for bills...

+Add Drag Drop and Reorder for envelopes

-** Another issue is that I am using the max of 28 calendar days.
+1. I am using the max of 28 calendar days.
 This is going to cause bugs down the road.... anytime at the end of the month if a bill is marked as 28th it is technically in the past, even though it isn't... lol Have to fix this....

-1. Fix totalSpendingBudget:
-    - When Deleting a bill
-    - When Adding a bill
-    - When Editing a bill

-2. Only Allow adding of funds to envelope when available
-3. Make sure data is persisted between budget resets
-4. Implement a non-time based budget that uses fixed income, never resets, and use of permanent envelopes
-    - Use Erin's business as model
+2. There's no current method to add a bill by weekday (ie every thursday)

+3. No way to set a bill to "last friday of month" etc...

+4. One Time Envelopes will currently still count towards the total, so when we replenish

 # Nice To Have
 - Make money flip like it's an actual counter like at a baseball game